hotkit/pgasio/README.md

     user 4.96
     sys 1.23

-The stats example is able to fetch multiple concurrent data sets in a single thread through the use of the coroutines:
+The stats example is able to fetch multiple concurrent data sets in a single thread through the use of more than one coroutine:

     $ time bin/stats -c "SELECT * FROM pgbench_accounts" -c "SELECT * FROM pgbench_accounts" -c "SELECT * FROM pgbench_accounts"
     [....]